Asthma is a common lung condition that can affect your child's breathing.

 Causes

-Asthma is caused by swelling of the breathing tubes which causes the airways to narrow, making it hard to breathe.
-This also causes mucus to be produced which can cause your child to cough.
+Asthma is a common condition in children.
+It is caused by swelling of the small airways (breathing tubes) in the lungs.
+This causes the tubes to become narrow, making it hard to breathe.
+It also causes more mucus to be produced, which can cause your child to cough.

 The following things can trigger an asthma attack:

-Smoking around children or their homes can trigger an asthma attack.
+Smoking around children or at home can trigger an asthma attack.
 Traces of smoke on hair and clothes can also make your child’s asthma worse.
+Do not let anyone smoke in your home or around your child.

 Diagnosing and treating asthma